CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Medium injury

--2 dice to all physical based dice checks and must be treated relatively soon, otherwise further penalties may apply such as infection.
+-2 dice to all dice checks and must be treated relatively soon, otherwise further penalties may apply such as infection.

 ### Disarm